JdenHartog/osdoc/content/pages/manual/devices/vuams.md

-If you insert the vu-ams plugin at the start of your experiment, an instance of `AMS` automatically becomes part of the `var` object and can be accessed within an inline_script item as `var.AMS
+If you insert the vu-ams plugin at the start of your experiment, an instance of `AMS` automatically becomes part of the `var` object and can be accessed within an inline_script item as `var.AMS Technically you will be calling `AmsSerial.dll` functions directly.

 __Function list:__